nixworks/public/news/2011/12/30/README.md

 ##### Yemen
 ### [Tens of thousands of Yemenis protest against an immunity deal for former President Ali Abdullah Saleh demanding he face trial for deaths in the 2011 Yemeni uprising. ](/news/2011/12/30/tens-of-thousands-of-yemenis-protest-against-an-immunity-deal-for-former-president-ali-abdullah-saleh-demanding-he-face-trial-for-deaths-in.md)
-_Context: Ali Abdullah Saleh, Yemen, President, 2011 Yemeni uprising_
+_Context: Yemen, Ali Abdullah Saleh, President, 2011 Yemeni uprising_

 ##### DR Congo
 ### [The party of Democratic Republic of the Congo politician tienne Tshisekedi says he has been placed under house arrest in Kinshasa since he claimed to have won the presidential election earlier this year. ](/news/2011/12/30/the-party-of-democratic-republic-of-the-congo-politician-etienne-tshisekedi-says-he-has-been-placed-under-house-arrest-in-kinshasa-since-he.md)
-_Context: tienne Tshisekedi, Kinshasa, DR Congo, presidential election_
+_Context: Kinshasa, DR Congo, presidential election, tienne Tshisekedi_

 ## [Previous Day...](/news/2011/12/29/index.md)